 Is 2 days in London enough?

 It is possible to see a LOT in London in 2 days.
-However, you could spend a year in London and still find more to see!
+However, you could spend a year in London and still have plenty left on your London bucket list!
 Ideally, spend as long as you can in London to really give yourself a chance to explore thoroughly.

-If you’re visiting London for a couple of days as part of a bigger UK road trip, you’ll definitely have time to see the highlights and main landmarks of London in 2 days, with time for a cheeky cocktail in one of London’s top rooftop bars.
+If you’re visiting London for a couple of days as part of a bigger UK road trip, you’ll definitely have time to see the highlights and main landmarks of London.
+You’ll even have time for a cheeky cocktail in one of London’s top rooftop bars!
 However, it doesn’t give you much opportunity to explore further afield and to discover the non touristy side of London.
 There are so many things to do all over this vast city!
 Particularly with so many areas outside of the tourist centre that are also worth a visit.

 If you do only have two days in London, don’t fret.
 With this itinerary, you’ll get a great insight into the city and see all the most iconic places.
 Hopefully, you’ll love the city as much as I do and come back again to explore more!